nokola/nonaquad/README.md

 # nvg-miniquad
-NanoVG Vector AA drawing for the miniquad Rust library for Android, WASM, Desktop.
+Vector AA drawing for Android, WASM, Desktop in Rust.
+Built on top of NanoVG.

-2D drawing and vector library that results in small and fast executables for mobile, desktop and web.
-Focus on minimal dependencies, ease-of-use, safety, and speed.
+Runtime focus on small and fast executables for mobile, desktop and web.

+Development focus on minimal dependencies, ease-of-use, safety.

 A port of [nvg-gl](https://github.com/sunli829/nvg/tree/master/nvg-gl) for [miniquad](https://github.com/not-fl3/miniquad).